On This Page

 See SecureChange Features by Vendor for devices that support this workflow.

-Below are some examples where Clone Server Policy workflow can be used:
+Below are some examples where a Clone Network Object Policy workflow can be used:

 - Before decommissioning a server, a duplicate server can be added and run in parallel with the server which is to be decommissioned.